lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verse 70.** *He took him from the sheepfolds.* The art of feeding cattle, and the art of ruling men are sisters, saith Basil. *John Trapp.*

 **Verse 71.** *From following the ewes great with young.* A good and steady lamber is of great value to a grazier, but I would advise all graziers to attend to this operation themselves, as few servants will be found to pay that attention which is necessary, or which a master himself would do, and the slightest neglect, is, in many cases, followed with the greatest disadvantage.
 I have attended to the practice of lambing for several years, therefore, trust I am not a novice in it, or incompetent to give a description of it.
-Many lambs may be lost without its being possible to charge the lamber with neglect or ignorance, though greater attention on his part might have saved many that otherwise perish...The practice of lambing is at times very intricate, and is apt to exhaust the patience of a lamber.
+Many lambs may be lost without its being possible to charge the lamber with neglect or ignorance, though greater attention on his part might have saved many that otherwise perish...
+The practice of lambing is at times very intricate, and is apt to exhaust the patience of a lamber.
 Sheep are obstinate, and lambing presents a scene of confusion, disorder, and trouble, which it is the lamber's business to rectify, and for which he ought always to be prepared: some of the ewes perhaps leave their lambs, or the lambs get intermixed, and the ewes which have lost their lambs run about bleating, while others want assistance.
 These are only a few of the various occurrences which call for the immediate attention of the lamber. *Daniel Price, in "A System of Sheep grazing and Management."* 1809.

 **Verse 71.** *From following the ewes great with young.* It hath been reported that a learned doctor of Oxford hung up his leathern breeches in his study for a memorial to visitors of his mean original; the truth I avouch not, but history tells us of Agathocles who arose from a potter to be king of Sicily, and would be served in no other plate at his table but earthenware, to mind him of his former drudgery.
 It were well if some would remember whose shoes they have cleaned, whose coals they have carried, and whose money they have borrowed, and deal gratefully with their creditors, as the good Lord Cromwell did by the Florentine merchant in the time of Henry the Eighth, when Wolsey (Foxe's Martyrology) like a butcher forgot the king his master.
 It was otherwise with holy David, who being in kingly dignity, graciously calls to mind his following the ewes great with young, when now feeding the sheep of Israel.
 His golden sceptre points at his wooden hook, and he plays the old lessons of his oaten pipe upon his Algum harp, and spreads his Bethlehem tent within his marble palace on Mount Zion. *Samuel Lee.*